-E43: Problems with the component (triac) controlling the delay system (device with 4 connections)
+E43: Problems with the component (triac) controlling the door delay system (device with 4 connections)

-To check the wiring, measure, with the door open, between the following wiring connectors (fig. 4):
+To check the wiring, keep the door open and measure between the following wiring connectors

-- between J5-1 and J5-3, the circuit MUST NOT be open (measure the resistance value of the PTC). - between J5-1 and J5-3, the circuit MUST NOT be open (measure the resistance value of the PTC). - between wire J5-1 and J5-2, the circuit must be OPEN.
+- (fig.4) -: - between J5-1 and J5-3, the circuit must NOT be open (measure the resistance value of the PTC). - between J5-1 and J5-4, the circuit must NOT be open (measure the resistance value of the PTC). - between wire J5-1 and J5-2, the circuit must be OPEN.
 Is the system ok?